Accreditation Autonomy Act

 Introduction

+State legislatures who want effective higher education reform must take back control of the public universities from the accrediting organizations.
 The activist education establishment uses interlocking bureaucracies to impose ever tighter social justice requirements on public universities without the consent of policymakers or of citizens, and to avoid responsibility for what they’re doing.
 Accrediting organizations use an administrator from one state university to impose a race preference requirement on the neighboring state university in the name of diversity.
 The next year they use an administrator from yet another state’s university to return the favor.
-State legislatures who want effective higher education reform must take back control of the public universities from the accrediting organizations.

-They can do so.
+State legislatures can take back control of their public universities.
 The accreditation system requires the consent of every accredited institution of higher education.
 The state government has given the higher education establishment the power to give this consent, but it can take this power back.
 The state legislature and governor should act together and send official guidance to the college presidents of its public university system.
 This guidance should direct college presidents to vote for or against any preferred candidate or policy in accreditation organizations.
 State policymakers can use official guidance to cripple the ability of activists to use accrediting organizations to impose their policies on the public universities.

 Model Legislative Text